carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 * Documentation: Include at least two pieces of documentation.
 This could be:
     * A diagram of your system/process.
-    * A short video (30 sec max) or animated GIF of the behavior.
+    * A short video (30 sec max) of the behavior or process.
     * Photos of the setup (especially if physical).
-    * A key excerpt from your code or score.
+    * A key excerpt from your code or score (if applicable).

 * Reflection (~200 words): Briefly discuss your process.
 What did you discover through this experiment?
 How did the behavior of your chosen materials (digital or otherwise) align with or defy your expectations?
 What is one thing you would change or explore next?